Public transport in the Wellington Region: Ticketing

-Snapper cards pay for most services under Metlink, excluding Ferries; and has been used on bus services since 2009; for trains, it was first introduced on the Johnsonville Line since 2021; and on the Hutt Valley Line, Kāpiti Line, Melling Branch and the Wairarapa Connection since November 2022.
+Snapper cards pay for most services under Metlink, excluding ferries; and has been used on bus services since 2009; for trains, it was first introduced on the Johnsonville Line in 2021; and on the Hutt Valley Line, Kāpiti Line, Melling Branch and the Wairarapa Connection in November 2022.
 Tickets for single bus and train rides can still be purchased on board using cash.

-Snapper cards are being replaced by the National Ticketing Solution; branded as Motu Move.
+Snapper cards are being replaced by the National Ticketing Solution, branded as Motu Move.
 This is expected to occur in 2026 for the Wellington Region.